 Of course you want a great-looking finish, and long-lasting, beautiful results.
 But, first you need to prepare and make sure of a few things.
 First, the surface you intend to paint on must be clean, smooth, and dry.
 It must also be coated using the correct primer.

 If you need help, our team of experts can provide you with additional tips and advice on which primer is appropriate for your project.
 Bear in mind that we also have all the tools you may need for surface prepping.
 These include wire brushes, paint scrapers, ladders, wood fillers, putty knives, and speckling paste.

 You need to prepare the room before starting your painting project.
 This will not only make it easier to paint.
 It will also protect your home from the usual spills and splatters.

 Aside from the friendly advice from our experts, we also offer drop cloths, caulk, and masking tape, among others.

-Getting ready to paint:
+Getting Ready to Paint

-Clean the surface as needed.
+Clean the surface as necessary.

 After priming the surface, fill gaps between ceilings, walls, crown moldings, as well as other interior trim with caulk.